 In tango, the two partners play different roles in correspondence with their respective gender.
-Gender roles are violated, for example, when the woman refuses to surrender, when she neglects her duty to make the man feel comfortable, when she resists him with disobedience, when she interferes with his lead or initiate her own steps, when the man fails to protect the woman, when he coerces her with force, when he focuses on the steps and forgets about the music, when he shines himself instead of her, etc. Unfortunately, such things frequently happen in our milongas.
+Gender roles are violated, for example, when the woman refuses to surrender, when she neglects her duty to make the man feel comfortable, when she resists him with disobedience, when she interferes with his lead or initiate her own steps, when the man fails to protect the woman, when he coerces her with force, when he focuses on the steps and ignores the music, when he shines himself instead of her, etc. Unfortunately, such things frequently happen in our dance.

 One reason for that is we do not teach gender roles.
 Unlike in Argentina, in this country we do not use the words "men" and "women" in our tango instructions.
 Instead, we use the gender-neutral terms "leaders" and "followers", and we allow either gender to play either role with absolutely no knowledge of what that role is about and how to play it.
 In our "politically correct" way of thinking, everybody is a gender-neutral person.
 We do not train students to function as men or women, to be masculine or feminine, and to be attractive to the opposite sex.
 We only teach them mechanical movements.
-There is no role play, no passion, no emotional involvement, no masculinity and femininity, no seduction and flirtation, and even no bodily contact.
+There is no role play, no masculinity and femininity, no emotional involvement, no seduction and flirtation, and even no bodily contact.
 Consequently, our tango lacks what tango actually is.
 It becomes a gender-neutral dance.

 However, in Argentina where men are much more masculine and women are much more feminine, tango is exactly the opposite of a gender-neutral dance.
 Argentine tango is a passionate and elaborate display of masculinity and femininity.
 It highlights rather than hides the characteristics and functions of the opposite sexes.
 It fulfills the need for affinity between men and women through intimate bodily contact.
 It is a sensual and seductive dance.
 (See The Gender Expression in Tango.)